 The settings differ depending on whether a Java process of the JMX agent running on WebOTX or the Java process of a process group is to be monitored.
 Configure the settings according to the target of monitoring.

 Monitoring a Java process of the WebOTX domain agent

 There is no need to specify any settings.
-If you are using V8.30, please upgrade to V8.31 or later.

 Monitoring a Java process of a WebOTX process group